Care for Utah Wildlife

 Raccoons: We do NOT take in injured raccoons because of the risk of spreading distemper to our ferret patients.
 Please call your local animal control, and DO NOT HANDLE THE ANIMAL!

 Any other wildlife species: Please call us with any additional inquiries, or if you would like to bring a wild animal in.
 We do still have to take into consideration how many patients we have at the hospital on a given day, so please check before bringing them in.
-All state- and federally-protected species are transferred to properly licensed rehabilitators as soon as they are medically stabilized and we have a staff member or volunteer who is able to make the drive.
+All state- and federally-protected species are transferred to properly licensed rehabilitators as soon as they are medically stabilized.